tonystone/tracelog/README.md

 ## Requirements

-Compiling TraceLog requires XCode 7.3 or above as well as specfic minimum deployment targets for each language.
+Compiling TraceLog requires **XCode 8.0** or above as well as specfic minimum deployment targets for each language.
 These are listed below.

 ### Swift